-An important observation facing the output string bwt(s) is that equal characters are often grouped together due to the properties of natural speech.
-In an English text, for example, there will be many occurrences of the word 'the' and also some occurrences of 'she' and 'he'.
+Example 9.3 In an English text, there will be many occurrences of the word 'the' and also some occurrences of 'she' and 'he'.
 Sorting the cyclic rotations of the text will lead to a large group of 'h's in the first column and thus 't's, 's's and gaps will be grouped together in the last column.
 This can be explained by the probability for a 't' preceding 'he', which is obviously quite high in contrast to the probability of e.g. an 'h' preceding 'he'.
-This phenomenon is called left context and can be observed in every natural language - of course with differently distributed probabilities.